Micropolar fluids with initial angular velocities in non-homogeneous Sobolev spaces of order $-1/2$: Introduction

 Micropolar fluids are important examples of systems coupled to the Navier-Stokes equations, which model new physical phenomena thanks to the introduction of a new variable $\omega$ to analyze the effect of microrotations occurring in the fluid.
 The analysis of this coupled system leads to a better understanding of some experiments in which the Navier-Stokes equations are not sufficient to describe the fluid motion, particularly fluids containing polymeric additives.
 For a physical deduction and motivation of the micropolar model we refer to \cite{Eri,KMP83,CGOR}.
 Several studies about regularity of solutions for the micropolar system

-suggest that the most restrictive hypotheses are on the velocity variable $\vu$ and that the ideas applied to the Navier-Stokes equations can be extended to this system considering weaker hypothesis on $\omega$, we refer to \cite{JYuan, Bol, GR77, CLcr, CLps}.
-As in the case of the Navier-Stokes equations, the pressure $p$, introduced to save the incompressibility of $\vu$, is an auxiliary unknown which under very weak decaying assumptions on the whole space is overdetermined by $p = \sum_{i,j} R_i R_j (u_i u_j) $, see \cite{PF_PG2}.
+suggest that the most restrictive hypotheses are on the velocity variable $\vu$ beacause of the presence of the term $(\vu \cdot \nabla) \vu$, which is nonlinear in $\vu$, and that the ideas applied to the Navier-Stokes equations can be extended to this system considering weaker hypothesis on $\omega$, we refer to \cite{JYuan, Bol, GR77, CLcr, CLps}.
+As in the case of the Navier-Stokes equations, the pressure $p$, introduced to save the incompressibility of $\vu$, is an auxiliary unknown which under very weak decaying assumptions on the whole space is overdetermined.
+In fact, taking the divergence in the equation for $\partial_t \vu$ and observing that $\nabla \cdot ( \nabla \wedge \omega) = 0$ we find $-\Delta p = \sum_{i,j} \partial_i \partial_j (u_i u_j)$.

-Recently, in \cite{CLps} a notion of partial suitability is introduced in order to weaken hypothesis on the microrotations variable $\omega$ in the $\epsilon$-regularity result given in Theorem 1 in \cite{CLps}, where the authors assume in particular $\vu, \omega \in L^\infty_t L^2_x \cap L^2_t \dot H ^1_x $.
-However, in this paper we show the existence of solutions fulfilling only the weaker condition $\omega \in L^\infty_t H^{\sigma}_x \cap L^2_t \dot H ^{\sigma+1}_x $, where $-1/2 < \sigma < 0$.
-To the best of the author's knowledge the local existence of solutions with initial angular velocity having negative Sobolev regularity does not have been demonstrated.